Last Updated on

 Posts may be sponsored.
 Post contains affiliate links.
 I may be compensated if you make a purchase using my link.
 As an Amazon Associate I earn from qualifying purchases.

 Do you know how to make Instant Pot corned beef and cabbage?
-Before I got my Instant Pot, corned beef and cabbage was an all day affair.
+Before I got my Instant Pot, corned beef and cabbage was an all-day affair.
 Corned beef brisket is generally a tough cut of meat and to make it tender, you’d need to cook it for a long time.
-That’s not true anymore thanks to my Instant Pot.
-Thank you to Certified Angus Beef Brand for partnering with me on this post.
-This post contains affiliate links, and I will receive compensation if you make a purchase after clicking on my links.
+That’s not true any more thanks to my Instant Pot.

 Instant Pot Corned Beef and Cabbage